Updated: October 19, 2016

-Microsoft SQL Server Language Reference contains language reference content for the following areas.
+Microsoft SQL Shared Language Reference contains language reference content for the following areas.

 By using this information you can easily identify the Transact-SQL statements, commands, and system objects that apply to the versions and platforms for which you develop applications or administer and support.
 In addition, the consolidated topics provide a single "master" content set that will be maintained for all of the specified versions and platforms.
 That is, you can rely on this single content set for the most accurate and up-to-date product information regardless of version or platform.